Battle of Lang Vei: Battle

 The Laotian soldiers were evidently reluctant to advance on the PAVN, and only inched forward when the Americans ordered them to do so.
 In their first attempt to break through PAVN lines, Ashley and his men were beaten back.
 Undeterred, the American-led forces tried to penetrate PAVN positions several times, and only stopped after Ashley was shot in the chest and later killed by an exploding artillery round.
 Ashley was later posthumously awarded the Medal of Honor.
 The Laotians, who feared the PAVN, disengaged from the fight and fled.
 After Ashley's final attack had failed, Willoughby and his men made the decision to abandon their position.
-However, after Specialist Four James L. Moreland was mortally wounded, Captain Willoughby decided to leave him in the bunker, because the remaining Americans were in no physical condition to carry out the wounded man.
-Under the cover of U.S. air strikes, Willoughby and other American survivors ran towards the old Lang Vei Camp, which was evacuated by Marine CH-46s from HMM-262, which lifted in a 50 man reaction force.
+However, after Specialist Four James L. Moreland was mortally wounded, Willoughby decided to leave him in the bunker, because the remaining Americans were in no physical condition to carry out the wounded man.
+Under the cover of U.S. air strikes, Willoughby and other American survivors escaped towards the old Lang Vei Camp, which was evacuated by Marine CH-46s from HMM-262, which lifted in a 50 man reaction force.
 By 17:30 on 7 February, all known survivors had been evacuated to Khe Sanh.